shamalem/airbnbProject/README.md

 storage container**, as required by the assignment instructions.

 - Location: Azure Blob Storage → `submissions` container
-- Directory: A folder named after the project group (as defined on Moodle)
+- Directory: A folder named after the project group "Aml_Sham_Nada".
 - Contents: A limited, pre-generated sample derived from the project output

 This sample is provided **only for interface demonstration purposes**.
 All raw scraped or external datasets used in the project appear in this directory, with informative filenames.
+##  Deployment
+- **HTML interface design** can be found under the `templates/` directory
+  (`index.html`), which defines the user-facing layout of the demo interface.

+- **Backend and deployment logic** is implemented in `app.py`, which serves the interface and loads a sampled output dataset to demonstrate the system behavior.

+- The application is configured for deployment using the included `Procfile` and `requirements.txt`.

+> Note: The interface is intended as a **demonstration layer** that presents
+> precomputed recommendations generated offline in Databricks.
+> Model training and large-scale data processing are not executed at runtime.

 > **Note:**
 > The GitHub repository does not include any Airbnb .